enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-module-aggregateexport.md

-# export all from one module
+# Typescript - Export all from one module

 ## code